jbittel/django-mama-cas/docs/getting-started.rst

 --------------

 django-mama-cas does not perform any authentication itself.
-It relies on the active Django authentication backends for that task.
-The process of configuring the authentication backend will change depending on the backend in use.
+It relies on the configured Django authentication backends for that task.
+The process of configuring authentication backends will change depending on the backend in use.

 .. seealso::